Your Local Denver, Lakewood, and Aurora Orthodontists

 Another benefit of Invisalign is that the aligners are removable, which means the user can remove the aligner to eat and drink, and to brush and floss the teeth.
 This means there’s no need to change your normal diet because food will not get stuck in your aligners.

 Whether fixed or removable, differing orthodontic appliances have advantages and disadvantages in particular situations.
 We’ll discuss all your treatment options and help you choose the appliance that best fits into your lifestyle and budget.

 Post-Orthodontic Care — Life After Braces (or Invisalign)

 Once your orthodontist determines your treatment is completed, it’s imperative to wear your retainer as directed.
 Teeth will naturally try to drift back to their original position, but a retainer will keep them in their new, straight positioning forever.

 The last thing you’d want after completing your orthodontic treatment is to undo all your hard work because you didn’t wear your retainer!
-In the majority of cases, your orthodontist will simply ask you to wear a retainer when you’re sleeping at night.
+In the majority of cases, we will simply ask you to wear a retainer when you’re sleeping at night.
 Wearing your retainer helps you keep your gorgeous new smile looking sharp for a lifetime!

-If you have any questions about braces, Invisalign, or any other element of All About Braces’ and Colorado Orthodontic's orthodontic treatments, please contact us today at any of our eight locations!
+If you have any questions about braces, Invisalign, or any other element of All About Braces orthodontic treatments, please contact us today at any of our three locations!